theCycleProject/theCycleProject.github.io/index.md

 There will be only one round of Masternodes sales in which, 20 Masternodes will be given for 0.1 btc each

-It is highly important that we get enough funding for fast track listing on MNO and Cryptobridge.
-Fast track listing on Masternode Online and Cryptobridge will allow us to kick start the project and enable us get to work on the DEX as soon as possible.
+It is highly important that we get enough funding for listing on MNO and Cryptobridge.
+Allowing us to kick start the project.
+For more information, join the discord and contact CycleDev

 To avoid Scammers
 !!!!!Remember we never PM you for any sales , you have to contact us and reserve a masternode first after which we will send you an address to pay a deposit fee (10% of masternode cost = 0.01 BTC for).!!!!